abdulrahmonbb/simple_shell/README.md

 This is a shell written in [C](https://en.wikipedia.org/wiki/C_(programming_language)).
 It is based on [the Thompson Shell](https://en.wikipedia.org/wiki/Thompson_shell).

-## Environment :

-Our shell was built and tested on  Ubuntu 14.04 LTS.

 ## Features
 * Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.